abalashov/eamt2026-eval-tutorial/README.md

 `sample script/python/` contains a short Python script (`bootstrap_ci.py`) that reproduces the confidence intervals from the sentence-level data in the sample `sentence_level_comet.xlsx`.

-These are intended as templates: replace the numbers with your own and the formulas remain valid.

 ---